Skip Navigation or Skip to Content

 • Communicate openly and in a timely manner with ELDP staff and participants

-• Complete all assignments in a timely and comprehensive manner
+• Complete all assignments promptly and comprehensively

 • Build, monitor, and follow an Individual Leadership Development Plan

-• Positively contribute to project teams
+• Contribute positively to project teams

 During Program Preparation

-• Complete the LEI/SS (participant’s supervisor)
+• Complete the LEI/SS (participant).

-During the In-Person Session #1
+During In Person Session #1

-• Develop relationships with participants, program instructors, and other stakeholders
+• Develop relationships with participants, program instructors, and other stakeholders.

-• Discover the stages of team development and be assigned to a team project
+• Discover the stages of team development and be assigned to a team project.

-• Engage in team-building activities to facilitate successful team dynamics
+• Engage in team-building activities to facilitate successful team dynamics.

 • Select a mentor and complete a mentoring contract